imCodePartnerAB/iVIS/docs/sdk/routines/access_to_protected_resources.rst

 .. important::

     You can use this two cases if you have permission to use method getCurrent user.
-    After invoking Filter or tag in session persisted user object ("loggedInUser" key to parameter).
+    After invoking Filter or tag with parameter role in session persisted user object ("loggedInUser" key to parameter).